QuarKUS7/which-tram/README.md

 # which-tram

 Simple web app that returns information to which tram stop one should go when leaving Florentinum in order to get to Letenske namesti.
+That is either Bila Labut or Masarykovo nadrazi.

  - **Technology stack**: The app is in Flask framewokr.
 Scrapping is done in Selenium.
 Everything is containizered via Dokcer.
 Testing and deploynment is done by Travis-CI.
 The app is hoste on Heroku free-tier.